ssbc/ssb-tribes2/README.md

 ### `ssb.tribes2.acceptInvite(groupId, cb)`

 Accepts an invite (addition) for a group, if you've received one, and starts to replicate and decrypt it.
+Does not publish any message.

 ### `ssb.tribes2.start(cb)`